How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 If you have to raise your voice for others to hear you, your music is too loud.
 And if you can't hear someone 3 feet away from you, your music is too loud.

-However, if you regularly play in settings where the music is dangerously loud for your ears, you should take note of the tips we've provided and begin taking steps to protect your hearing.
+However, if you regularly play in settings where the music is dangerously loud for your ears, you should take note of the tips we've provided and begin taking steps to protect your hearing and listen to music at safe levels.

 Get Your Hearing Checked

-Professional musicians should regularly get their hearing checked to prevent severe hearing damage and detect any onset hearing loss.
+Professional musicians should regularly see a hearing specialist to prevent severe hearing damage and detect any onset of hearing loss.

 Get your hearing tested right away if you are consistently exposed to loud noises and are experiencing the following: